||Gold Bar Rim 4x4 Trail

-The Gold Bar Rim Trail takes you up ledges of Kayenta
+The Gold Bar Rim Trail is now called the Gold Bar 4x4.
+It takes you up ledges of Kayenta

 sandstone to a viewpoint on the cliffs high above the entrance to the Moab